Gametoast/Documentation/StarWarsBattlefrontII/documentation/Battlefront2_scripting_system.md

 OnFinishCaptureTeam(function (post) ... end, 1)

 Lua treats functions just like numbers, strings, tables, or any other data type.
 You can define them anywhere, assign them to variables, pass them as parameters, or return them from functions.
-In fact, defining a function remembers the values of all local variables in its environment, creating a &quot;closure&quot; or &quot;function object&quot;; this is a very useful and powerful language feature.
+In fact, defining a function remembers the values of all local variables in its environment, creating a "closure" or "function object"; this is a very useful and powerful language feature.

 ### Inside an Event Callback